All Episodes

 So they react by besmirching him.

-And the then the destroy Trump propaganda media is out there smearing anybody and everybody who doesn't echo their biased agenda.
+And then the destroy Trump propaganda media is out there smearing anybody and everybody who doesn't echo their biased agenda.

-But we do have some real reporters and investigative reporters like Sarah Carter and some people at Fox and others, but not a lot of them.
+Well, we do have some real reporters and investigative reporters like Sarah Carter and some people at Fox and others, but not a lot of them.

 Susan Rice contradicts herself from what she said two weeks ago.

-You know, you've got Mr. Obamagasm thrill up his leg Chris Matthews and others taking the Low road accusing Republicans of being racist and sexist for pointing out Susan Rice as a liar.
+You know, you've got Mr. Obamagasm thrill up his leg, Chris Matthews and others taking the low road, accusing Republicans of being racist and sexist for pointing out Susan Rice as a liar.

 Oh my God, this is pathetic.